LavanyaPoojary02/Simple-Java-Programs/README.md

 # Simple Programs

 This repository contains simple Java and Python programs for beginners.
-It helps in learning basic programming concepts.
+It helps in learning basic programming language with concepts.

 ## Languages Used
 - Java